-Single Survey

-Chimney breasts and fireplaces N/A
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+All former fireplaces have been removed/covered over.
+7 iii former iii epiaees have been removed/covered over.
 Internal decorations Visually inspected.
 There are paper, paint and tile finishes.

-Cellars N/A

-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the fuse box and meter located within a hall cupboard.
+Electricity is from the mains grid with the circuit breaker consumer unit and meter located within the under stair cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within an external inspection box.
+Gas is from the mains supply with the meter located within a kitchen cupboard.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the mains supply and where seen, plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece suite within the shower room.
+Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipe work.
+Sanitary fittings comprise a three piece suite within the bathroom.

-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

 Heating is provided by a gas combination boiler located within a kitchen cupboard.
 This heats steel radiators and also appears to provide hot water on demand.

+Drainage

-Drainage Drainage covers etc. were not lifted.
+Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

 All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 Burglar alarm noted.

 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.